free-audio/clap/spec.rst

 Yet the plugin should handle a call to ``deactivate()`` even if it is not activated.

-It is preferable to de-activate the plugin before destroying it.
+It is recommended (but not mandatory) to de-activate the plugin before destroying it.

 Processing
 ----------